 Puppies and older dogs often learn the trick of running circles around you (you become tangled in the leash) or weaving.
 Both are annoying behaviours that can prove dangerous because you can easily trip over the leash.

-Provide High Value Treats
+Provide High-Value Treats

 Do you feel frustrated because you have tried everything, but your dog is still pulling on the leash?
-If so, then you might have to offer high value dog treats.
-Some dogs are picky and won’t work without extreme motivation.
-You’ll need to find a tasty morsel that your dog absolutely loves or maybe a toy that grabs the canine’s attention.
+If so, then you might have to offer high-value dog treats.

 Overcoming High Prey Drives

-Dog breeds with a high prey drive often have problems walking on a loose leash.
+Dog breeds with a high prey drive often have problems when they start walking on a loose leash.
 The pooch will see a squirrel and instantly start to react by lunging full force at the end of the leash.
-Other dogs simply do not act properly when walking near smaller dogs or other triggers that ignite the animal’s natural instincts to chase.

 Once you familiarize yourself with your dog’s prey drive triggers, you’ll need to avoid them.
 Especially during training sessions because you don’t want your puppy's attention to stray from the task at hand.

-As your dog more firmly grasps the concept of walking on a leash, then you can start to take the dog around things that might elicit a prey drive response.
 However, when successfully training a dog to walk on a loose leash, remember that all the processes take time and patience.
-When learning how to prevent leash pulling, you’ll need to familiarize yourself with your dog’s triggers so you can initially avoid them.
+When learning how to prevent leash pulling, you'll need to familiarize yourself with your dog's triggers to avoid them initially.

 Keep Them Guessing

 In fact, your dog probably knows exactly where you are going to head when you go for a walk, so immediately starts pulling you along.
 Who is taking who for a walk?
-At this point, you are probably tired of struggling with your dog pulling incessantly on the end of the leash.
-A trick to overcome excited pulling is to keep your dog guessing.

 One Paw in Front of the Other